brandur/sorg/content/drafts/webhooks.md

 configure multiple receivers that receive customized sets of events, and they even work for accounts connected via OAuth, allowing platforms built on the APIs to tie into the activity of their users.
-They're useful and are a feature that's not going anywhere, but are also far from perfect.
-In the spirit of avoiding [accidental evangelism](/accidental-evangelist), this article will aim to address whether they're a good pattern for new API providers to emulate.
+They're a great feature and aren't going anywhere anytime soon, but they're also far from perfect.
+In the spirit of avoiding [accidental evangelism](/accidental-evangelist), here we'll talk about whether they're a good pattern for new API providers to emulate.

 ## A basic case for webhooks (#case)

-Before we start, let's take a look at why webhooks are useful.
+First, let's take a look at why webhooks are useful.
 While REST APIs commonly make up the backbone for accessing and manipulating information in a web platform, webhooks are often used as a second facet that augments it by streaming real-time updates.

 Say you're going to write a mini-CI service that will build any branches that are opened via pull request on one of